iverks/crysm/pets-guide/tutorial.typ

 == Setting Aperpixel and other constants in the .pts file <section:setting-pts-params>

-It is recommended to set as many parameters in the config file as possible even though they often are settable in the graphical user interface.
-This is to save time when restarting the analysis if anything happens to the project.
+It is recommended to set as many parameters in the initial config file as possible even though they often are possible to override through the graphical user interface.
+This is to save time whenever the analysis has to be restarted.
 The frame scale should be set to the value calculated above.
 Remember that the calibration constant is different when correcting for the central cross widening than when not doing it.

 === lambda